 The coal combustion residuals ("CCR") generated at PSEC, which consists of fly ash, bottom ash, and desulfurization residuals, are transported via conveyor system to a CCR disposal facility located adjacent to and west of the plant facility (the "Near Field Site").
 The Near Field Site consists of approximately 500 acres, and is a permit-exempt monofill facility dedicated to the CCR disposal needs of the plant.
 The Near Field Site has a disposal life of approximately 30 years of the expected CCR to be generated by the PSEC generating station.
 Disposal cells are built incrementally as necessary to meet CCR disposal needs.
-All necessary permits for current operations at the Near Field Site have been secured; however, PSGC is pursuing stream relocation permits to relocate a small intermittent stream to the perimeter of the 500 acre site to increase operational efficiency and capacity of the Near Field Site.
-PSGC has obtained a 401 Certification from IEPA and has filed with the Army Corps all required information necessary to secure a Section 404 permit that will authorize the relocation of this small stream as proposed.
-PSGC expects to receive the approval and proceed to conduct relocation activities in the second and third quarters of 2015.
-To the extent that there are any delays with the receipt of the remaining stream relocation permit, PSGC may use the Jordan Grove Site (as defined below) to dispose of CCR pending receipt.
+All necessary permits for current operations at the Near Field Site have been secured; however, PSGC is pursuing an IEPA stream relocation permit to relocate a small intermittent stream to the perimeter of the 500 acre site to increase operational efficiency and capacity of the Near Field Site.
+PSGC has filed with the IEPA and the Army Corps all required information necessary to secure a Section 404 permit from the Army Corps and a 401 Certification from IEPA that will authorize the relocation of this small stream as proposed.
+PSGC expects to receive these approvals and proceed to conduct relocation activities in the first and second quarters of 2015.
+To the extent that there are any delays with the receipt of the IEPA stream relocation permit, PSGC may use the Jordan Grove Site (as defined below) to dispose of CCR pending receipt.